 Jonny Brownlee is a legend of triathlon.
-A two-time Olympic medalist with European, Commonwealth and World Championship titles to his name.
+A three-time Olympic medalist with European, Commonwealth and World Championship titles to his name.

 Jonny needed victory in Mexico.
 Despite Alistair’s best efforts, Jonny finished second, leaving him four points behind overall winner Mario Mola.
 Heat exhaustion had sent Jonny zig-zagging down the Mexican finishing chute.
 Determination proved no match for Jonny’s rise in core temperature.

-Brownlee readily admits racing in the heat is a weakness of his so he’s physically adapting to the hotter climes of the 2020 Tokyo Olympics by creating a heat chamber at his Leeds home – more precisely, in his conservatory.
+Brownlee readily admits racing in the heat is a weakness of his so he prepared for the hotter climes of the 2020 Tokyo Olympics by creating a heat chamber at his Leeds home – more precisely, in his conservatory.

-"It’s four electric heaters, a treadmill and a stationary bike," Jonny told The Times’ journalist Sam Munnery earlier this year.
+"It’s four electric heaters, a treadmill and a stationary bike," Jonny told The Times’ journalist Sam Munnery back in 2019.

-But, according to Stephen Cheung, professor of Environmental Ergonomics at Brock University, Canada, Jonny and his acclimatizing brethren will also be mentally adapting their brains to performing in the heat.
+But, according to Stephen Cheung, professor of Environmental Ergonomics at Brock University, Canada, Jonny and his acclimatizing brethren were also mentally adapting their brains to performing in the heat.